janet-lang/janet/doc/bytecode.md

   arguments.
 The payload is essentially ignored.
 * 1 arg - All payload bits correspond to a single value, usually a signed or unsigned integer.
-  Used for instructions of 1 argument, like returning a value, yielding a value to the parent fiber, or doing a jump.
+  Used for instructions of 1 argument, like returning a value, yielding a value to the parent fiber, or doing a (relative) jump.
 * 2 arg - Payload is split into byte 2 and bytes 3 and 4.
   The first argument is the 8 bit value from byte 2, and the second argument is the 16 bit value from bytes 3 and 4 (`instruction >> 16`).
 Used for instructions of two arguments, like move, normal function calls, conditionals, etc.
 * 3 arg - Bytes 2, 3, and 4 each correspond to an 8 bit argument.
-  Used for arithmetic operations.
+  Used for arithmetic operations, emitting a signal, etc.

 These instruction variants can be further refined based on the semantics of the arguments.
 Some instructions may treat an argument as a slot index, while other instructions